dyvenia/viadot/README.md

     - begin with an emoji
     - start with one of the following verbs, capitalized, immediately after the summary emoji: "Added", "Updated", "Removed", "Fixed", "Renamed", and, sporadically, other ones, such as "Upgraded", "Downgraded", or whatever you find relevant for your particular situation
     - contain a useful description of what the commit is doing
-    - contain a useful description of what the commit is doing

 ## Set up Black for development in VSCode
 Your code should be formatted with Black when you want to contribute.
 To set up Black in Visual Studio Code follow instructions below.